MortaV/RepData_PeerAssessment1/PA1_template.md

     toc: yes
 ---

+I have added a css file to make an html file more personal :) it is not reflected in .md file, but you can try checking html file or adding css to yours!

 ## Loading and preprocessing the data

-First of all we need to unzip and read the data from activity.zip:
+First of all we need to unzip and read the data from activity.zip folder:

 ```r